 Nancy Adams is a Millersville graduate who enjoyed a distinguished career with OSHA and has been a supporter of our OSEH program.
 She has been very active in the OSEH Advisory Board's support and guidance as well.

-Select the link below to read more about the exiting opportunity that Ms. Adams is offering to OSEH students on the AEST News Blog.
+Select the link below to read more about the exiting opportunity that Ms. Adams is offering to OSEH students.

 Occupational Safety & Environmental Health (OSEH)

 Millersville University (MU) offers an undergraduate degree in Occupational Safety & Environmental Health (OSEH).
 The OSEH program strives to develop well-rounded OSEH professionals uniquely capable of protecting employees and the general public from work-related injuries and illnesses, while also protecting company assets and interests.
 To achieve this goal, the OSEH program has established a Bachelor of Science curriculum that prepares students for responsibilities that can include injury & illness prevention, environmental protection, ergonomics, fire protection, industrial hygiene, safety engineering, system safety and safety management.

 - OSEH students can minor in any of the concentrations offered in the Department of Applied Engineering, Safety & Technology.

 Click here to view a typical 4-year program of study.
 This is provided for reference only.
 You will work closely with your advisor to determine the best way for you to complete your degree.

 The OSEH program is designed for people interested in professions in the occupational safety and environmental health fields.
 Objectives of the program include: